-Pancake Casserole
+Pancake batter

 - Prepare the crumb topping and refrigerate until ready to use (up to 1 day in advance).
 It will firm up quite a bit as the butter chills in the fridge.
 Let it sit at room temp for an hour (if you have time), or just use your fingers to break the crumb topping into chunks as you scatter it over the pancake batter.

 - In the morning: Preheat the oven, whisk 4 tablespoons melted butter into the wet ingredients.
 Pour the wet ingredients into the dry, stir well, pour into a prepared casserole dish.
-Top with blueberries and the crumb topping and bake!
+Top with blueberries and the refrigerated crumb topping and bake!

-I have tried swapping the dry ingredients (flour, sugar, salt and leaveners) in place of 2 1/2 cups of pancake mix.
+I have tried swapping the dry ingredients (flour, sugar, salt and leaveners) in place of 2 ½ cups of pancake mix.
 It did work, but I found that the packaged pancake mix puffed up really high, which made the blueberries and crumb topping sink in.
-It tasted fine, but I definitely prefer this recipe made the way it is written.
+It tasted fine, but I prefer this recipe made the way it is written.

 YES!
 Swap the fresh blueberries for frozen blueberries (without thawing them).
-Note: You might need to increase the bake time by a couple minutes, and the blueberry color might bleed into the pancake batter a little more than it does with fresh blueberries.
+Note: You might need to increase the bake time by a couple minutes, and the blueberry color will bleed into the pancake batter a little more than it does with fresh blueberries.
 It will still taste fine.

 Psst: If you absolutely LOVE blueberries (like my family does), you can top this Pancake Casserole with Blueberry Sauce.